ojako/peanut-css/README.md

 CSS Regression testing is performed by gemini
-See the quickstart guide here: https://github.com/gemini-testing/gemini Gemini scripts are located under the `gemini` folder
+See the quickstart guide here: https://github.com/gemini-testing/gemini Gemini scripts and screens are located under the `gemini` folder

+Basics:
+ - start the server: `yarn serve`
+ - run phantomjs: `yarn phantomjs -- --webdriver=4444`
+ - run gemini: `yarn gemini -- test`

 ## Things for me to do in the future, maybe